I’ve heard it said a dozen times, “Why would you travel to _____ when your kids are so little, they won’t remember.”

 Yes, there is a lot of work involved in the preparation for traveling with children: making sure all of the laundry is finished, preparing food for the road, and planning itineraries and hotels.
 BUT, even on a busy vacation, you’ll get to eat out more often or someone else will make your bed!
 To me, that is worth the work it takes before and after the trip!

-I have to admit I am looking at this from the perspective of a Stay-at-home Mom.
+I have to admit I am looking at this from the perspective of a stay-at-home Mom.
 I don’t leave the house much unless we are going to kids’ activities or visiting family, so I look forward to getting away either with or without the kids.

 Travel affords children the chance to see that the world is a big, diverse place

 I grew up in a very small town.
 There was no racial diversity, no homelessness, and the biggest building was the courthouse.
 Our kids will only know what we show them.
 Just like character, we can talk until we are blue in the face, but children learn from our actions.
-Travel creates the opportunity for kids to see life from a different perspective.
+Travel creates an opportunity for kids to see life from a different perspective.
 This may not mean flying to Africa, it may be driving to the other end of town or the closest major city.

 Travel now while they still want to be seen with you – lol